alydavis/Bikesharing/README.md

 Finally, I added these new visualizations to a Tableau story presentation summarizing the analysis.

 ## Process
-I used Pandas to change the datatype of the "tripduration" column from an integer to a datetime datatype to get the time in hours and minutes.
-[Jupyter Notebook file] ()

-How: identified current data types, converted, added to a new column, and exported the cleaned dataset.

-Created visualizations in Tableau Public (version?) with worksheets, combined insights to a customer dashboard, and built a story.
+First I cleaned the data in a Jupyter Notebook with the Pandas library.
+First I imported the .csv file and converted to a DataFrame.
+Using the df.dtypes function I learned the trip duration was measured in seconds, displayed as an integer.
+For a stronger analysis, I converted the datatype to a datetime format to get the time in hours and minutes.
+Rather than replace the original data, I added this new format to a new column in the data.
+I then exported the data as a .csv again for visualizations in Tableau.
+You can see the full process in this [Jupyter Notebook file](NYC_CitiBike_Challenge.ipynb).
+I created visualizations in [Tableau Public](https://public.tableau.com/app/discover).

 ## Results